Figure 1: The street view of the Whole Foods storefront.

 Uniquely Capable Product

-The HSW60 is a single track sliding system, and each of the two systems at the Denver Whole Foods location has unique capabilities.
+The HSW60 is a single track stacking system, and each of the two systems at the Denver Whole Foods location has unique capabilities.

 The system on the first story circumvents a structural support column and has an integrated swing door.
 The HSW60 has the unique ability to open and close around obstacles because the individual panels slide directly on a single track instead of needing to accordion fold.
 Folding systems sometimes struggle to circumvent obstacles.
 Structural supports are present in many large retail buildings and shouldn't prevent a space from opening.
 Incorporated swing doors are critical in the retail setting because crowds demand multiple ways to exit a packed area.
 When closed, the system still needs to allow egress.